argoproj/argo-rollouts/docs/best-practices.md

 While Argo Rollouts supports manual promotions and other manual pauses, these are best used for experimentation and test reasons.

 Ideally you should have proper metrics that tell you in 5-15 minutes if a deployment is successful or not.
 If you don't have those metrics, then you will miss a lot of value from Argo Rollouts.

+If you are doing a deployment right now and then have an actual human looking at logs/metrics/traces for the next 2 hours, adopting Argo Rollouts is not going to help you a lot with automated deployments.

 Get your [metrics](../features/analysis) in place first and test them with dry-runs before applying them to production deployments.